Home > Winter > Skiing

 Our Expert Testers

-In 2024, we also added editor Chris Kassar and backcountry enthusiast, Ryan Kempfer to the line-up of testers.
-Ryan has worked in the ski industry for years, most recently as a ski tech and master boot fitter who prides himself on helping people find the best and most comfortable gear for their ski style.
+In 2024, we also added editor Chris Kassar and backcountry enthusiast Ryan Kempfer to the line-up of testers.
+Ryan has worked in the ski industry for years.
+Most recently, he was a ski tech and master boot fitter who loved helping people find the best gear for their ski style.
 Chris started backcountry skiing seriously in Alaska on Telemark skis in the ’90s.
-She racks up over 100 days a year, mainly in the backcountry, and has explored the mountains of Colorado, Wyoming, and Utah for the last couple of decades.
+She racks up over 100 days a year, mainly in the backcountry.
+She has explored the mountains of Colorado, Wyoming, and Utah for the last couple of decades.

 Our Testing Grounds & Process